 10. Jasmine Luv

-VH1 designated Jasmine Luv atop a Black female comic in the web humour category for her viral, female-driven sketch comedy videos.
+VH1 designated Jasmine Luv as a Black female comic in the web humor category for her viral, female-driven sketch comedy videos.
 As a big social media celebrity, we can only anticipate more amazing things from her.

 READ MORE – 15 Most Powerful Female Marvel Characters